patrickbucher/daily-haskell/diary.md

+# Day 11 (Mo, 2025-08-18)

+Only little time in the morning: I worked through the two extended examples in chapter 7, but haven't done the exercises yet, which will have to wait until tomorrow.

 # Day 10 (Su, 2025-08-17)

 I worked through the first part of chapter 7.
 Now I understand that `foldl` can be thought of in terms of forwarding an accumulator, while `foldr` builds up a chain of recursive function calls.